natecarlson/quectel-rgmii-configuration-notes/README.md

 ## TTL Modification
 This is a Linux router using iptables - so you can add iptables rules to override the outgoing TTL.
 Certain cell plans may require this for various reasons.

+Make sure you've gained ADB access as described above.

+WARNING: You're modifying files on the modem's root filesystem here.
+If you break it, you buy it, and can keep both pieces!

 Files:
 * `files/ttl-override`: A simple shell script to start/stop the TTL override.
 Set the desired TTL with the 'TTL=' at the top of the script.